Epikest/nutopia/modes.md

 # Modes

-Modes distinguish specific users or channels, and help tell what they're for or what powers they posses.
+Modes distinguish specific users or channels and help tell what they're for or what powers they hold.

 Each user and channel mode are listed below.

 ## User Modes

 User modes grant users specific perms or designate a status or perk.

-You can view your user modes at any time with `;umode`.
+On Discord, you can view your user modes at any time by running `;umode`.

 | Mode | Description                                                                                  |
 | ---- | -------------------------------------------------------------------------------------------- |